gowtham1809/MyToDoList/README.md

 --->How to Use
 1.To add a new task, type in the add item field at the top of the page and press Enter.
 2.Click on a checkboxes to mark it as completed.
 Click again to mark it as incomplete.
-3.click the delete button (X) to remove it from the list.
+3.click the delete button to remove it from the list.
 4.Use the  Search Item to filter the list.

 --->Technologies Used :